eManPrague/frui.ts/examples/complexdemo/docs/05-Authorization.md

 ## LoginViewModel

-We need to create the view model that will display UI and make proper service calls.
+We need to create a view model that will display UI and make proper service calls.

 `models/loginModel.ts`